p-netm/Bsaw/readme.md

 ## a few Results plots

 ![plot image of 100 simulations ](https://github.com/p-netm/Bsaw/blob/plotting/figures/Figure_3.png)

 ![plot image of 100 simulations ](https://github.com/p-netm/Bsaw/blob/plotting/figures/Figure_4.png)

-For a large number of simualtions/ iterations i.e. wage iterations such as greater than 150, the bookie is guaranteed to win all your starting capotal
+For a large number of simualtions/ iterations i.e. wage iterations such as greater than 150, the bookie is guaranteed to win all your starting capital

 ![plot image of 1000 simulations ](https://github.com/p-netm/Bsaw/blob/plotting/figures/Figure_5.png)